inhashed/thehive-sentinel-integration/sentinel-logicapps/sentinel-la-sendteamsmessage/README.md

 # sentinel-la-sendteamsmessage

-Sentinel-la-sendteamsmessage is a Logic App with a webrequest trigger to be used together with [thehivesentinelhooks](../../thehive-sentinel-hooks).
-The URL of the webrequest trigger should be set as the newAlertURL parameter.
+Sentinel-la-sendteamsmessage is a Logic App with a HTTP webrequest trigger to be used together with [thehivesentinelhooks](../../thehive-sentinel-hooks).
+The URL of the HTTP webrequest trigger should be set as the newAlertURL parameter.

 ## Request body

-The Webrequest trigger in the Logic App expects a request body with the following json structure:
+The HTTP webrequest trigger of the Logic App expects a request body with the following json structure:

 ```json
 {